🔍 Search Results

 🌏 The World’s Bazaar

-Yiwu (义乌, Yìwū) is a county-level city in Jinhua Prefecture, Zhejiang Province, China — population roughly 1.9 million.
-Though modest by Chinese urban standards, it punches so far above its weight that the United Nations has called it "the world's largest small commodities wholesale market."
-Every day, more than 220,000 buyers and traders from over 210 countries descend on its five-district International Trade City (义乌国际商贸城), navigating 75,000 booths packed with everything from Christmas ornaments to power tools, artificial flowers to suitcases.
+Yiwu (义乌, Yìwū) is a county-level city in Jinhua Prefecture, Zhejiang Province — population roughly 1.9 million.
+The United Nations has called it “the world’s largest small commodities wholesale market.”
+Every day, more than 220,000 buyers and traders from over 210 countries navigate 75,000 booths packed with everything from Christmas ornaments to power tools, artificial flowers to suitcases.

 📍 Location & Geography